All Collections

 Max slippage (selected previously in the new order details);

-Also, there is a countdown in the bottom of the pop-up window showing the time during which you need to confirm the order.
+Also, there is a countdown at the bottom of the pop-up window showing the time during which you need to confirm the order.

 After the time expires, the Confirm button will be replaced by a Refresh button, so you should update to the current best price.